-If you can put the moody weather aside for a minute —and you must, as there can really be four seasons in one day in these dramatic expanses; ask a Scot, any Scot, how the sun is commonly referred to north of the border— there is little doubt in my mind that Scotland will delight and seduce you.
+If you can put the moody weather aside for a minute —ask a Scot, any Scot, how the sun is commonly referred to north of the border— there is little doubt in my mind that Scotland will delight and seduce you.

-From scotch distilleries to historic castles, from scenic waterways to Harry Potter filming locations, here’s what you can’t miss on a first trip to this beautiful country.
+From scotch distilleries to historic castles, from scenic waterways to Harry Potter filming locations, here’s what you can’t miss on a first trip to Scotland.

 Fàilte gu Alba!

 It might technically be Scotland’s second city in terms of population but Edinburgh is nonetheless the country’s top tourist attraction.
-Rightfully so: with a pretty much intact medieval castle and a vast network of narrow, supposedly haunted passageways as well as world-famous festivals and amazing inner-city hiking possibilities, clearly Edinburgh is a wildly atmospheric city that has to be seen once in a lifetime.
+Rightfully so!
+With a pretty much intact medieval castle and a vast network of supposedly haunted passageways as well as world-famous festivals and inner-city hiking possibilities, clearly Edinburgh is a wildly atmospheric city that has to be seen once in a lifetime.

 Or four times, if you’re me.

-The unconventional, eccentric capital that is Glasgow has gone through a bit of a Renaissance since the early 2000s, blossoming from dodgy and crime-ridden to characterful and lively.
+The unconventional, eccentric city that is Glasgow has gone through a bit of a Renaissance since the early 2000s and recently blossomed from dodgy and crime-ridden to characterful and lively.
 There are tonnes of things to do here, from naval history museums to art galleries and cutting-edge architecture.